satoshinm/WebSandboxMC/README.md

 * `entity_disable_ai` (true): disable AI for the spawned living entities if true, otherwise they may move on their own
 * `entity_move_sandbox` (true): constrain the web player entity's movement to within the sandbox, otherwise they can go anywhere
 * `entity_die_disconnect` (false): disconnect the web player when their entity dies, otherwise they remain connected invisibly
-* `debug` (false): if true, enables vast amounts of additional logging with FINEST log level

 ### nc
 Configures the NetCraft web client: